MrHedmad/kerblam-paper/src/main.typ

 = Materials and Methods
 == Structure of common project templates
-To fetch the structure of common data analysis projects, we searched GitHub for the keywords _cookiecutter_ and _data_, as well as the much more generic keywords _project_ and _template_.
+To fetch the structure of common data analysis projects, we ran two GitHub searches, one for the keywords _cookiecutter_ and _data_, and the other for the much more generic keywords _project_ and _template_.
 The Python `cookiecutter` package allows users to create ("cut") new projects based on project templates.

-// I know everything is in 'Code and Data availability' section, but shouldn't we mention here too the 'ds_project_structure' repo as the method we "searched GitHub"...?

 We downloaded the top 50 such repositories from each search sorted by GitHub stars, as a proxy for popularity and adoption rate.
 For each downloaded project, we either cut it with the `cookiecutter` Python package or used it as-is (for non-cookiecutter templates).